 How to make Passionfruit Mousse:

-Heat on medium until simmering and a syrup has formed and it holds itself apart when you draw a spatula in the center of the saucepan, approximately 10 minutes of cooking.
+Step 2: Passionfruit syrup: Heat the passionfruit pulp and sugar in a small saucepan and simmer until it holds itself apart when you draw a spatula in the center of the saucepan, approximately 10 minutes of cooking.

-Pour the mousse mixture into your serving bowls and top with 2 tablespoons of the passionfruit syrup, smoothing out to cover your mousse completely.
+Step 3: Bowl up: Pour the mousse into your serving bowls and top with 2 tablespoons of the passionfruit syrup.

 Passionfruit Mousse